-The National Safety and Quality Health Service (NSQHS) Standards are owned by the Australian Commission on Safety and Quality in Health Care (the Commission) as part of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.
+The National Safety and Quality Health Service (NSQHS) Standards were developed and are governed by the Australian Commission on Safety and Quality in Health Care (the Commission) as part of the Australian Health Service Safety and Quality Accreditation (AHSSQA) Scheme.
 The NSQHS Standards and AHSSQA Scheme are designed to deliver a consistent level of safe and high-quality care across health services in Australia.

 The NSQHS Standards aim to: